Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Preliminaries

+where $\bundleSize$ is the prespecified number of cuts.
+If we set $\tilde{l}=f^*$ and $\bundleSize=1$, the BL method is equivalent to the Polyak-step~\cite{polyak1969minimization,polyak1987introduction}.
+Figure~\ref{fig:trajector_polyak_bl} illustrates that Polyak steps may zigzag on PWS objectives, while the BL method is more stable because it builds a local model from multiple cutting planes.
+This distinction also appears in the analysis: with $\bundleSize=1$, the Polyak-step admits a descent bound involving only adjacent iterates:

 where $\hat{L}_t$ represents the empirical Lipschitz smoothness constant estimated between $x^{t}$ and $x^{t+1}$.
 Hence, the convergence is strongly dependent on the empirical Lipschitz smoothness constant of adjacent iterates.
-When two adjacent iterates fall into different smooth pieces, $\hat{L}_t$ can be very large due to potential gradient discontinuities, leading to poorer theoretical and practical convergence rates, precisely as reflected in Polyak step size experiments (see Figure~\ref{fig:trajector_polyak_bl}).
+When two adjacent iterates fall into different smooth pieces, $\hat{L}_t$ can be very large due to potential gradient discontinuities, leading to poorer theoretical and practical performance, as reflected in Polyak-step experiments (see Figure~\ref{fig:trajector_polyak_bl}).
 In contrast, the BL method permits a refined analysis that leverages non-adjacent iterates.
 Specifically, its convergence can be established via inequalities of the form~\cite{zhang2025linearly}:

 where $\hat{L}_{t,i}$ is the empirical Lipschitz smoothness constant estimated between $x^{t}$ and $x^{t+i}$.
 Crucially, if the number of cuts exceeds the number of smooth pieces, the relevant Lipschitz dependence is determined by the worst constant among the individual pieces encountered, rather than the potentially much larger empirical Lipschitz smoothness constant across all iterates.
 This structural advantage explains the improved stability and convergence behavior observed for the BL method in $\pws$ optimization.